ChameleonCloud/kolla-containers/README.md

 ## Adding a service definition

-Each service requires at minimum a folder tree in this repository named after the service.
+Each Kolla service requires at minimum a folder tree in this repository named after the service.
 This folder should contain at minimum a `kolla-build.conf` and a `Jenkinsfile`.
 This is called the "build profile" in some of the tooling.